uditalias/injex/website/docs/env-plugin.md

 npm install --save @injex/env-plugin
 ```

-## Usage
+## Initialization

-Example usage with the node runtime.

-Creating the plugin and passing it to the container creation config object
+Creating the plugin and passing it to the runtime container config object

 ```ts {7-21}
 import { Injex } from "@injex/node";